phrugsa-limbunlom/phrugsa-limbunlom/README.md

 💻 Software engineer (backend) implements microservices and API integration for robust and scalable software.

-🔍 Quality analyst conducts manual and automated testing to meet high-quality standard software. ([Cypress](https://github.com/phrugsa-limbunlom/test-auto-web), [Appium](https://github.com/phrugsa-limbunlom/test-auto-mobile))
+🔍 Quality analyst conducts manual and automated testing for high-quality software standards. ([Cypress](https://github.com/phrugsa-limbunlom/test-auto-web), [Appium](https://github.com/phrugsa-limbunlom/test-auto-mobile))

 🤝 Having experience working with global IT consulting firms and have been involved in projects utilizing Agile methodology.